Akuli/odotdot/docs/syntax-spec.md

 - String literals: `""` and `"hello"` return `String` objects.
 - Integer literals: `123`, `-5` and `0` return `Integer` objects.
 - Variable lookups: `print` and `magic_number` return values of variables.
-- Attribute lookups: `expr.attr` returns the `.attr` attribute of the object returned by the `expr` expression.
+  Variable names must be identifiers.
-- Method lookups: `expr.meth` returns the `.meth` method of the object returned by the `expr` expression.
+- Attribute lookups: `expr.attr` returns the `attr` attribute of the object returned by the `expr` expression. `attr` must be an identifier.
 - List literals: `[element1 element2 element3]` and `[]` return `List` objects.
   The elements can be any expressions.
 - Function call expressions: `(function arg1 arg2 arg3)` calls the function